-The game clock should be stopped whenever a team or an official's timeout is charged, after any score, when a live ball goes out of bounds, on a penalty, when Team A is awarded a first down within the last two minutes of either half, when Team B is awared a first down, or following an incomplete pass.
+The game clock should be stopped whenever a team or an official's timeout is charged, after any score, when a live ball goes out of bounds, on a penalty, when Team A is awarded a first down after the Two-Minute Timeout in each half, when Team B is awared a first down, or following an incomplete pass.
 Officials are required to glance at the clock in those situations to ensure that the clock is stopped.

 On scrimmage downs, if the game clock has been stopped, it will be restarted on the next snap or when the Referee gives the start-the-clock signal according to rule.
 On plays where the ball carrier is out of bounds and the clock is not inside two minutes, the Referee will signal the game clock restarted when the ball next to be snapped is on the field and being relayed to the Center Judge or Umpire to be spotted.
 The intent is to be consistent and keep the game moving when the game clock is not inside two minutes.
-It will be started on the snap if the ball carrier is out of bounds inside of two minutes remaining in the second and fourth quarters.
+It will be started on the snap if the ball carrier is out of bounds after the Two-Minute Timeout in each half.

-The game clock will no longer stop when Team A is awarded a first down inbounds except inside of two minutes remaining in each half.
-When the game clock is stopped to award Team A a first down within the last two minutes of each half, the clock will be restarted by the Referee when the ball is ready for play.
+The game clock will no longer stop when Team A is awarded a first down inbounds except after the Two-Minute Timeout in each half.
+When the game clock is stopped to award Team A a first down after the Two-Minute Timeout in each half, the clock will be restarted by the Referee when the ball is ready for play.
 The ball is ready for play when the official places the ball down, steps away to their position and is in a position to officiate.
-The covering official will determine if the game clock is under 2:00 when the play is ruled dead and will have primary responsibility to stop the clock.
-When in question, the clock will be stopped.